The Trouble with Jesus

 When Good News is Bad News

 Except, no one did.
 Again, be careful.
-Don’t assume everyone else knows what you know or that what you know is going to be welcome news.
+Don’t assume everyone else knows what you know or what you know is going to be welcome news.
 Likely, their queries were met with blank stares and heads shaking.
 These wise men didn’t seem that smart after all.
 And especially not smart when you consider who would not welcome this news the most.
 Enter government and religion, and wait for a long fuse to be lit.

 A King?
 And a King of the Jews?
 Where’d that leave King Herod, the Roman tetrarch who ruled with an iron, sick fist?
 Herod ranked among the most narcistic and paranoid of all leaders, so obsessed with keeping power he even had three of his sons murdered so as to destroy a plot against his throne.
 Any, any hint, whiff, intimation that he’d be overthrown had to be squashed.
 No, this “sign”, even a story told by the stars, was not good news.